Skip to main content

 • className: custom CSS class for the block

-The data is passed to the render_callback or render_template as $attributes parameter.
+The data is passed to the render_callback or render_template as a $attributes parameter.
 So you can use it to render the block.
+See the block rendering section for more details.

 Hooks